bush

 • Hard Long 6.0-8.0 km

-* Note - the stated course distance is measured in a staightline between the controls.
+* Note - the stated course length is measured as the straight line distance between the controls.
 On most courses you will travel further depending on which route you choose.

 How long will it take me?